GCSE Physics: Particle Model of Matter

 where Q is the heat energy, m is the mass, c is the specific heat capacity, and ΔT is the change in temperature.

-Latent heat refers to the energy required for a substance to change state without changing temperature.
+Specific latent heat refers to the energy required to change the state of a substance without changing its temperature.
 The formula for latent heat is:

-where L is the specific latent heat for fusion or vaporization.
+where E is the energy, m is the mass, and L is the specific latent heat (for fusion or vaporization).

 Gas Laws

-The behavior of gases can be explained through the kinetic theory, which relates gas pressure, volume, and temperature.
-For a fixed mass of gas:
+The behavior of gases can be described by the relationships between pressure, volume, and temperature.
+For a fixed mass of gas, these relationships can be explained in terms of particle collisions and kinetic energy:

 Related topics: